embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 ## Preprocessing
 The first phase of every C/C++ program build is preprocessing.
 In general, preprocessor expands macros like `#include`, `#define`, and conditional compilation (`#if`, `#ifdef`, etc.).
-The output is a single expanded source file.
+The output is an expanded source file.
 In Arduino, some additional steps are added around preprocessing stage.

 ### Concatenating .ino files